halkon/ng-resource-demo/README.md

 ## Development

 Gulp is used for starting a development server and watching your files.
-Any changes made to files while in `watch` mode will trigger linting via JSHint and JSCS, a single pass of Karma, and a refresh in your browser via LiveReload.
+Any changes made to files while in `watch` mode will trigger linting via JSHint and JSCS and a refresh in your browser via LiveReload.

 A Connect server is used to serve files from within the `/compiled` directory, and Prism is being used as Connect middleware to offer proxy support for any API calls you need to make.